About CSWE

 Thank you for your interest in creating a curricular guide as part of the EPAS Curricular Guide Resource Series.
 Curricular Guides are used as an educational resource in various settings, particularly in the classroom.
 Please read the following guidelines to understand the curricular guide development process.

 Each guide takes approximately one year to create with copyediting, printing, and promotion of the guide completed by CSWE.
-Curricular Guides are grant-funded, costing approximately $45,000- $50,000.
+Curricular Guides are grant-funded, costing approximately $45,000- $50,000 to produce.
 CSWE recommends proposers identify or already have a funding source; CSWE may supplement additional grant sources on a case-by-case basis.